biotorrents/announcement/README.md

 No other setup was necessary or desired because I already have a mail server.

+## Separating out system users

+BioTorrents.de's infrastructure has many parts besides a website, such as
+- Ocelot the BitTorrent tracker,
+- Sphinx the search engine,
+- MariaDB the database,
+- IRC and bots, and
+- DNS, email, etc.

+Whever possible, BioTorrents.de uses dedicated system users to control useland elements.
+This helps keep compilation files, GitHub repos, and other miscellaneous software organized.
+It also adds a nice security benefit because, e.g., IRC can't kill the tracker.

+**Website.**
+The BioTorrents user owns the production website files.
+It also runs the Gazelle cron jobs (peerupdate and schedule).

+**Tracker.**
+The Ocelot user has simple launchers for production and development instances.
+These run on different ports and connect to different databases.

+**IRCd.**
+The IRCd user runs the IRC network and the auto-restart cron job.

+**Hermes.**
+The Hermes user is the IRC sitebot, subject to change.

+**BioNet.**
+The BioNet user will run a BioNet node when production code is ready.

+Having so many users, it's essential to lock down SSH access.
+I set `PasswordAuthentication no` and an `AllowUsers` whitelist in `/etc/ssh/sshd_config`.

+As a nicety, I put `export PS1='%n%# '` in each user's `.zprofile` so I can see who I am at a glance.
+The vim configs are also the same minimal convenience as I'm used to, color ls in `.zshrc`, etc.

 ## Gazelle and Ocelot

 The Oppaitime tracker develops a [security hardened fork](https://git.oppaiti.me/Oppaitime/Gazelle) of the late What.CD's [Gazelle](https://github.com/WhatCD/Gazelle) software.